InfoNest/About-InfoNest/README.md

 # About-InfoNest
-We generate on insights for business growth based on data provided
+We generate insights for business growth based on data provided